 Performance assessments including interviews, scenarios and conversations are becoming more valued but the required human judgement comes with the cost of extra time and effort, scheduling, training, subjectivity… and scoring rubrics!

 At Pearson we use many of these scoring rubrics as the basis for our automated scoring systems which drives our assessments like the Versant English Tests and PTE Academic.

-In the webinar we'll showcase some of our new resources coming to the market before the end of the year including our new edition of the Official Guide to PTE Academic, which is a great resource for self-study and in the classroom!
+In the webinar we showcase some of our new resources that came to the market in 2020 including our new edition of the Official Guide to PTE Academic, which is a great resource for self-study and in the classroom!

 With traditional testing methods still disrupted, many schools, universities and companies have needed to think creatively about how to assess achievement and proficiency.

-In this session we will discuss how to select the right assessment, based on your needs.
-We'll explore the various questions to ask and parameters to consider when choosing a type of assessment.
-We'll discuss the various outputs you may receive from an assessment and discuss how best to interpret and use them.
+In this session we discuss how to select the right assessment, based on your needs.
+We explore the various questions to ask and parameters to consider when choosing a type of assessment.
+We discuss the various outputs you may receive from an assessment and discuss how best to interpret and use them.